top of page

 The road: fair trade as a bridge

-From the beginning, this piece was acquired under the principles that guide us, fair payment and on time, direct recognition and absolute respect for artisanal work.
-We firmly believe that craftsmanship should not be bargained or made invisible to those who make them.
+From the beginning, this piece was acquired under the principles of fair payment and at the moment, direct recognition and absolute respect for craftsmanship.

 When you collaborate with respect and appreciation, the pieces travel with dignity and pride and their creator is recognized.
 Thanks to this model, this layer found a space in the international market, where people from different cultures look for objects with soul and meaning.